-How to get more XP and level up faster in Pokémon Go
+Pokémon Go: How to get the most XP and level up the fastest

 How do Lucky Eggs work in Pokémon Go?

-You get Lucky Eggs as rewards for leveling up but you can also buy them in the Pokémon Shop, either singularly or at a discount for 8-packs and 24-packs.
-Once you use a Lucky Eggs, you get double XP for the next 30 min.
-That's 30 min. as counted by the Pokémon Go servers, mind you.
+You get Lucky Eggs as rewards for leveling up, but you can also buy them in the Pokémon Shop, either singularly or at a discount for 8-packs.
+Once you use a Lucky Eggs, you get double XP for the next 30 minutes.
+That's 30 minutes as counted by the Pokémon Go servers, mind you.
 If you stop playing to do something else, the time still goes down.
 Here's the difference a Lucky Egg makes:

 For catching Pokémon: